gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 The best way to explain details of a EMR job definition would be to show an example and discuss it section by section.

-Below there are two job definition: the first one runs a job on a pre-existing cluster, the second runs on a cluster dynamically created:
+Below there are two job definitions: the first one runs a job on a pre-existing cluster, the second runs on a cluster dynamically created:

 ```json